Spirals-Team/test4repair-experiments/results/chart/3/jGenProg/readme.md

 Nb of EvoSuite Tests: 122

-Nb of Failing EvoSuite Tests: 122
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 131.97
+Average Nb of EvoSuite Tests: 129.33

-Average Nb of Failing EvoSuite Tests: 0.08
+Average Nb of Failing EvoSuite Tests: 0.07

+Average Nb of Test-adequate patches: 4.24

 ---